Torres del Paine National Park: Fires

-In 2019 an incipient wildfire caused by a cigarrette butt was promptly extinguished by nearby fire brigades of the National Forest Corporation.
+In 2019 an incipient wildfire caused by a cigarette butt was promptly extinguished by nearby fire brigades of the National Forest Corporation.

-Nevertheless, recent paleoenvironmental studies performed within the Park indicate that fires have been frequent phenomena at least during the last 12,800 years.
+Nevertheless, recent paleoenvironmental studies performed within the Park indicate that fires have been a frequent phenomenon at least during the last 12,800 years.

 Climate

-According to the Köppen climate classification, the park lies in the “temperate climate of cold rain without a dry season."
+According to the Köppen climate classification, the park lies in the “temperate climate of cold rain without a dry season".
 The meteorological conditions of the park are variable due to the complex orography.

 The park is famous for its strong winds.
-The windiest months are November - January, which coincides with the peak tourism season.
+The windiest months are November-January, which coincides with the peak tourism season.

 Temperatures

 The zone is characterized by cool summers, with temperatures lower than 16 C during the warmest month (January).
 Winter is relatively cold, with an average high temperature in July of 5 C, and an average low of -3 C.

 Precipitation

 The rainiest months are March and April, with a monthly average rainfall of 80 mm.
 This represents double the July–October (winter) rainfall, which are the drier months.
 A study of the exact chemical components of the precipitation in the park has been carried out.